 Part I: Occupancy Standards.
 This part contains the PHA's standards for determining the appropriate unit size for families of different sizes, compositions, and types.
 Part II: Unit Offers.
 This part contains the PHA's policies for making unit offers, and describes actions to be taken when unit offers are refused.
 PART I: OCCUPANCY STANDARDS 5-I.A.
 OVERVIEW Occupancy standards are established by the PHA to ensure that units are occupied by families of the appropriate size.
 This policy maintains the maximum usefulness of the units, while preserving them from underutilization or from excessive wear and tear due to overcrowding.
 Part I of this chapter explains the occupancy standards.
 These standards describe the methodology and factors the PHA will use to determine the size unit for which a family qualifies, and includes the identification of the minimum and maximum number of household members for each unit size.
 This part also identifies circumstances under which an exception to the occupancy standards may be approved.
 5-I.B.
 DETERMINING UNIT SIZE In selecting a family to occupy a particular unit, the PHA may match characteristics of the family with the type of unit available, for example, number of bedrooms [24 CFR 960.206(c)].
 HUD does not specify the number of persons who may live in public housing units of various sizes.
 PHAs are permitted to develop appropriate occupancy standards as long as the standards do not have the effect of discriminating against families with children [PH Occ GB, p.
 62].
 Although the PHA does determine the size of unit the family qualifies for under the occupancy standards, the PHA does not determine who shares a bedroom/sleeping room.
 The PHA's occupancy standards for determining unit size must be applied in a manner consistent with fair housing requirements.
 PHA Policy The PHA will use the same occupancy standards for each of its developments.
 The PHA's occupancy standards are as follows:

 The PHA will assign one bedroom for each two persons within the household, except in the following circumstances: Persons of the opposite sex (other than spouses, and children under age 5) will not be required to share a bedroom.
-Persons of different generations will not be required to share a bedroom.
+Persons of different generations will not be required to share a bedroom except: A single pregnant woman with no other household members and a single parent with one child and no other household members will be assigned a one-bedroom unit.
+Assuming no other changes in family composition, after the child reaches the age of 6 months, the family will be eligible for a transfer to a 2-bedroom unit.
+Otherwise, an unborn child will not be counted as a person in determining unit size.
 Live-in aides will be allocated a separate bedroom.
 No additional bedrooms will be provided for the live-in aide's family.
 Single person families will be allocated a zero or one bedroom.

-Foster children will be included in determining unit size.